 It’s definitely not a reason to leave your dog behind!
-You’ll likely be reminded on this step when booking flights or a passage on the Spirit of Tasmania for your dog.
-Note that cats don’t require this treatment.
+You’ll likely be reminded on this Declaration Form when booking flights or a passage on the Spirit of Tasmania for your dog.

 Flying to Tasmania with a Dog

 The quickest way to get to Tasmania with your dog is by flying on a domestic flight from elsewhere in Australia.
 Qantas, Virgin Australia and Regional Express fly to Tasmania and allow pets on board, flying in the hold.